meshu-dev/docker-db/README.md

-# Docker setup for databases
+# Docker setup for services

-This setup allows you to use docker and docker-compose to provide database services to support development.
+This setup allows you to use docker and docker-compose to provide services to support development.

 ## Prerequisites

-Install [Gitbash](https://gitforwindows.org/) if using Windows
+Install [Gitbash](https://gitforwindows.org) if using Windows

 Go to user directory and open the .bashrc file